leonardoarcari/arlib/examples/getting_started.md

  - `WeightMap` is the edge weight property map, e.g. the one you can obtain with `get(boost::edge_weight, G)`.
- - `MultiPredecessorMap` is an output property map to store the alternative paths, which we describe in details in Section ##.
+ - `MultiPredecessorMap` is an output property map to store the alternative paths, which we describe in details in [Section 2.1].

-The remaining non-template arguments are OnePass+ parameters:
+The remaining arguments are OnePass+ parameters:
  - `s` and `t` are the source and target vertices, respectively.
  - `k` is the number of alternative routes that we request.
  - `theta` is the percentage of overlapping threshold.
 Alternative routes are